nokia/RED/docs/help/user_guide/launching.md

 Remote run | Only server messages | Only if user run tests with agent | Only if user run tests with agent |
 Remote debug | Only server messages | Only if user run tests with agent | Only if user run tests with agent | Only if user run tests with agent

+### Contents

 [Return to Help index](http://nokia.github.io/RED/help/)